-In Matthew 5:21 - 26 previously referenced, Jesus amplified and taught the full meaning of the sixth commandment.
-He brought out that to commit murder means more than breaking the commandment "thou shalt not kill" - it means having an angry and unforgiving attitude towards them:
+In Matthew 5:21 - 26 Jesus amplified the meaning of the sixth commandment "thou shall not kill."
+He revealed that to commit murder is more than killing someone, it means having an angry and unforgiving attitude towards them (Matthew 5:21 - 26).

-The apostle John elaborates on this by writing that to hate someone is the same as murdering him or her: "Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him" (1John 3:15).
-Murder, like all sin, begins in the human mind (Matthew 15:18-19; Mark 7:20-23).
-It starts as a thought, in this case hatred, which leads to the action of murder (James 1:13-15; 4:1-3).
-The opposite of hating someone is to love them and not seeking revenge, but looking for ways to help them (Romans 12:17-21).
+The apostle John elaborates on this by writing that to hate someone is the same as murdering them.
+He states, "Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him" (1John 3:15, NKJV).

 Murder, like all sin, has its beginnings in the human mind (Matthew 15:18 - 19, Mark 7:20 - 23).
 It starts as a thought, in this case hatred, which leads to the action of murder (James 1:13 - 15, 4:1 - 3).
 God wants us to replace hate with loving even our enemies (Matthew 5:43 - 48).
 Instead of pursuing revenge, we ought to seek ways to help them (Romans 12:17 - 21).